|Nutrition Facts (per serving)|

-These vegetarian TVP or texturized vegetable protein veggie burgers are high in protein and are spiced up with a combination of ketchup to provide a bit of a meaty flavor, oregano, chili powder and cayenne pepper to pack a bit of a kick.
-Feel free to omit the chili powder and cayenne if you prefer a milder veggie burger, or, experiment with adding a few other "meaty" sauces and spices: a bit of barbecue sauce, a touch of liquid smoke or some vegetarian Worchestershire sauce.
+These vegetarian TVP or texturized vegetable protein veggie burgers are high in protein and are spiced up with a combination of ketchup to provide a bit of a meaty flavor, oregano, chili powder, and cayenne pepper to pack a bit of a kick.
+Feel free to omit the chili powder and cayenne if you prefer a milder veggie burger, or, experiment with adding a few other "meaty" sauces and spices: a bit of barbecue sauce, a touch of liquid smoke or some vegetarian Worcestershire sauce.
 Note that these TVP burgers are vegetarian, but since they do call for an egg as a binder, they are not vegan.

 TVP makes for a great vegetarian meat substitute as it is affordable (it's seriously cheap), high in protein, versatile and readily available.
 If you've never tried using TVP to make veggie burgers, try this recipe.
 I usually work with the TVP "flakes" which are about the size of your pinky fingernail and tend to be more readily available at most grocery stores, in my experience.
 The larger "chunks" won't work as well in this recipe.